 - Badass Preacher: Revil is in very good shape for a caster, and is seen using his mace quite often.

 - Continuity Nod: Brink mentions giving the Scythe of Elune to a night elf, most likely Valorn, the one who delivered it to Gilneas in Curse of the Worgen.

 - The worgen also refer to their master, Alpha Prime, and are seen going through the same Wolf Cult initiation ritual from Curse of the Worgen.

 - Crusading Widower: Revil's family was killed by worgen.

 - Evil Tower of Ominousness: Karazhan is the setting for the last third or so of the story.

 - Our Werewolves Are Different: The worgen and Wolf Cult play a role, it's Duskwood after all.
 Mardigan becomes one as well.

 - Rape as Backstory: None of the main characters exactly, but part of Karlain's backstory is him killing his wife's rapist and his wife dying in the crossfire.

 - The Reveal: The identity of the Riders, which has been a mystery since World of Warcraft first launched: They were humans who attempted to sell false magical artifacts to Medivh.
-Medivh (who was possessed by Sargeras at the time) cursed them to forever hunt for true magical artifacts in his name and bring them to Karazhan.
+Medivh, who was possessed by Sargeras at the time, was not amused and cursed them to forever hunt for true magical artifacts in his name and bring them to Karazhan.